hans-thomas/alicia/README.md

 #### attachManyTo

-It's like `attachTo` method but you can attach multiple resources at once.
+It's like `attachTo` method but, you can attach multiple resources at once.

 ```php
 use Hans\Alicia\Facades\Alicia;